Introduction to quantum groups: 2b. Axioms, theory

 \begin{proposition} Given a Woronowicz algebra $A=C(G)$, we have an embedding

 given in double indices by $x_{ij}=\frac{u_{ij}}{\sqrt{N}}$, where $u_{ij}$ are the standard coordinates of $G$. \end{proposition}

-\begin{proof} This is something that we already know for the classical groups, and for the group duals as well, from section 1 above.
-In general, the proof is similar, coming from the fact that the matrices $u,\bar{u}$ are both unitaries, that we know from Proposition 2.7. \end{proof}
+\begin{proof} This is something that we already know for the classical groups, and for the group duals as well, from chapter 1.
+In general, the proof is similar, coming from the fact that the matrices $u,\bar{u}$ are both unitaries, that we know from Proposition 2.14. \end{proof}

-In view of the above result, we can take some inspiration from the Gelfand correspondence ``fix'' presented in section 1, and formulate:
+In view of the above result, we can take some inspiration from the Gelfand correspondence ``fix'' presented in chapter 1, and formulate:

 \begin{definition} Given two Woronowicz algebras $(A,u)$ and $(B,v)$, we write